Festival Programme

 From classical to contemporary Georgian - with the 15-year-old rising star Tsotne Zedginidze at the piano.

-LASHA KHARKHELAURI · New Work (2025, German Premiere)
+LASHA KHARKHELAURI · “May blindness lead me to the familiar place” (2025, German Premiere)

 WOLFGANG AMADEUS MOZART · Concerto for Piano and Orchestra No. 9 in E-flat-major K. 271 (1777)